phalcon-orphanage/docs/es/reference/assets.rst

         // Use a custom filter
         ->addFilter(new MyApp\Assets\Filters\LicenseStamper());

-It starts getting a collection of resources from the assets manager, a collection can contain javascript or css resources but not both.
+It starts getting a collection of resources from the assets manager, a collection can contain javascript or CSS resources but not both.
 Some resources may be remote, that is, they're obtained by HTTP from a remote source for further filtering.
 It is recommended to convert the external resources to local eliminating the overhead of obtaining them.